Best Kayak Roof Rack Reviews

 Apontus Universal Kayak Roof Rack J Bar

-A J-style rack which comes with racks, tie down straps and hardware for two kayaks.
+A J-style rack that comes with racks, tie-down straps, and hardware for two kayaks.
 Designed for kayaks 3 ft. or smaller and up to 75 lbs.
 The rack will not work properly on cars with racks thicker than 1 inch.

 Cons: Issues with installation, Quality